dijkstracula/website/content/teaching.md

 schedule in the summer term doesn't help student learning nor anxiety.
-To that end, I dropped the ancient, overpriced textbook in favour of a [free, modern C resource](https://beej.us/guide/bgc/pdf/bgc_usl_c_1.pdf), corrected numerous inaccuracies in the existing course material (ranging from implicit but harmless reliance on undefined behaviour up to total falsehoods), and exised any material that stood in the way of students becoming formidable systems programmers.
+To that end, I dropped the ancient, overpriced textbook in favour of a [free, modern C resource](https://beej.us/guide/bgc/pdf/bgc_usl_c_1.pdf), corrected numerous inaccuracies in the existing course material, and exised any material that stood in the way of students becoming formidable systems programmers.

 Lastly, I worked with the instructor of _CMPT 360: Introduction to Operating Systems_ on a new sequence of labs and assignments.